FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

+# Background

+DNA replication and gene transcription occur when the higher-order structure of DNA - heterochromatin - is unpacked creating regions of open chromatin.
+Identifying these open regions is crucial because they often hold the keys to how genes are controlled and aid understanding the genome's regulatory landscape.

+Assay for Transposase-Accessible Chromatin using sequencing (ATAC-seq) is a powerful technique that has revolutionized our understanding of the genome's regulatory landscape.
+It uses sequencing adapters and a cutting enzyme to fragment and tag DNA in the open chromatin regions, after purification, the library can be prepared (including PCR amplification) and sequenced using next-generation sequencing techniques.

 # Overview

-Chromatin DNA replication and gene transcription occur when the higher-order structure of DNA becomes loose, which is what we call open chromatin.
-Identifying these open regions is crucial because they often hold the keys to how genes are controlled and understande the genome's regulatory landscape.

-Assay for Transposase-Accessible Chromatin using sequencing (ATACseq) is a powerful technique that has revolutionized our understanding of the genome's regulatory landscape.
-It uses sequencing adapters, like cutting enzyme, to fragment the open chromatin and, after purification, the library can be amplified by PCR.
-Then it can be analyzed by NGS to obtain fastqs.
+Here we present a computational pipeline and related techniques for analyzing ATAC-seq data.
+The ultimate goal of this pipeline is identify genomic regions whose chromatin accessibility changes when a biological system is perturbed (using a compound or a genetic alteration i.e. CRISPR).
+Here we will walk through an example of the outputs of this pipeline using publicly available data to illustrate the main outputs and how we use them.

 # Data

-The standard pipeline is ran on publicly available data from paper "[Chromatin accessibility underlies synthetic lethality of SWI/SNF subunits in ARID1A-mutant cancers](https://elifesciences.org/articles/30506#content)" looking for potential PD markers as well as what an ATAC-seq profile looks like.
-This paper has ATACseq results of ARID1A-/- cancers with ARID1B KD.
+The standard pipeline was run on publicly available data from paper "[Chromatin accessibility underlies synthetic lethality of SWI/SNF subunits in ARID1A-mutant cancers](https://elifesciences.org/articles/30506#content)" looking for potential PD markers as well as what an ATAC-seq profile looks like.
+This paper has ATACseq results of ARID1A-/- cancer cell lines (native or CRISPR knockout) with ARID1B knockdown.

-**Data from GEO series**:  [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101975) <br/>
+**Data from GEO series**:  [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE101975)

+Overview of experiment:
-Biological context (N=2):  TOV21G, HCT116 <br/>
+* Biological context (N=2):  TOV21G, HCT116
-wild type and modified with stable ARID1A KO <br/>
+* wild type and modified with stable ARID1A knockout
-Perturbagens (N=1):  shRNA KD of ARID1B <br/>
+* Perturbagens (N=1):  shRNA knockdown of ARID1B
-Doses (N/A):  just the shRNA no relevant dose <br/>
-Negative control (N=1):  wild type / untreated <br/>
+* Negative control (N=1):  wild type / untreated
-Replicates:  N=2
+* Replicates:  N=2